Good to see you again, Ms. Tourte Milanese! You’re looking as beautiful as ever!

 I cried when I was told that the drive was so damaged there was no way of recovering the photos.
 I cursed and screamed, but it wasn’t going to bring them back.
 I threw something; I think it was a banana, but all that did was leave a smudge on the wall.

-I’m not a violent person by any stretch, but, damn, when you put so much heart, time and intensity into something and then it vanishes into thin air, you need to throw something.
-Think of those who don’t back up 100’s of pages of a book they’ve been writing for a year or more..and lose it in one fell swoop – for-ev-er.
+I’m not a violent person by any stretch, but, damn, when you put so much heart, time and intensity into something, and then it vanishes into thin air, you need to throw something.
+Think of those who don’t back up 100’s of pages of a book they’ve been writing for a year or more and lose it in one fell swoop – forever.

-Now I pay for an online backup service.
-More than worth it.
-Don’t get me wrong..I always had backup before that, I just put it off for a few months, unconsciously..never thinking it would happen so quickly.
-What are the chances?
+Now I pay for an online backup service, and it’s more than worth it.
+Don’t get me wrong, I always had backup before that, I just put it off for a few months, never thinking it would happen so quickly.
+What were the chances?

-The worst part is..only those 5 creations were annihilated.
+The worst part is, only those 5 creations were annihilated.
 Most of the so-so potential post photos were recovered or partially recovered.
 It freakin’ figures.

 I never posted the so-so potential posts.

 Well, apparently my stubbornness and laziness are not as concrete as I thought.
-Once I saw the theme for this months Daring Cooks challenge, ‘en croute’, the tourte resurfaced aggressively…I couldn’t get it out of my mind.
-I knew it was time to erase the misery of those lost photos and just do it again.
+Once I saw the theme for this month’s Daring Cooks challenge, ‘en croute’, the Tourte Milanese resurfaced aggressively, and I couldn’t pry it out of my frontal lobes.
+I knew it was finally time to erase the misery of those lost photos and just do it again.
 I was a mixed bag of excitement (because I love making it) and dread (the thought of all the photo work made me queasy), but with a few days to go, I let it loose and ran with it.